nlhnt/lv_gif_tricks/README.md

-This is taken from here:
+This is a fork from:
 https://forums.ni.com/t5/Example-Code/Read-GIF-File/ta-p/3514726?profile.language=en

+MikeS81 is original author.